fzuazo/splunk_conf_2024_sec1245b/README.md

 ## Description

+This project contains the following:

+- Templates for documenting metrics
+- Sample SPL to enable a few metrics
-Contains documents, SPL, and slide deck from the Splunk.conf2024 Session SEC1245B "Reading the C-Suite: Crafting a Strategic Narrative Through Executive Metrics"
+- Slide deck from the Splunk.conf2024 session entitled **SEC1245B "Reading the C-Suite: Crafting a Strategic Narrative Through Executive Metrics**

 ## Authors